taichi-dev/docs.taichi.graphics/README.md

 ## Deployment

-This website currently hosted on Github Pages at https://taichi.graphics.
-The `gh-pages` branch is hosting the static files.
+This website is currently hosted on Github Pages at https://taichi.graphics.
+The `gh-pages` branch hosts the static files.

 The deployment is automatically done when Pull Requests are merged to `master` branch.
 It can also be triggered manually [here](https://github.com/rexwangcc/taichi.graphics/actions?query=workflow%3A%22Deploy+Taichi+Website%22).